Description

 movzx eax, byte ptr [reg + i]or loads the pointer and uses an index register.Common string-processing loops: iterate while the current character is not null (0x00), computing something with each character (sum of ASCII values, XOR of all chars, polynomial hash, etc.).

-Simulate the functionObservationI noticed that hand-tracing AT&T-syntax 32-bit assembly is error-prone due to reversed operand order, which suggested translating the logic to Python as a safer way to compute the return value before committing to a compiled approach.Translate the assembly to Python.
+ObservationHand-tracing 32-bit AT&T assembly is error-prone, mostly because the operand order is reversed.
+Translating the logic to Python is a safer way to compute the return value before committing to a compiled approach.Translate the assembly to Python.
 Set the input string to 'picoCTF_d023b4' and simulate the operations.
 The final value in eax is the return value.Learn more

 Compiling and running the assembly directly is the most reliable approach.
 Create a C wrapper: